MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-board-utilization.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/schedule-board-utilization-in-progress-status.png)

-Bookings that have a **proposed** booking status will not add to utilization.
+Bookings that have a **proposed** or **canceled** booking status will not add to utilization.
 As seen in the image below, Brady was assigned a proposed booking but his utilization remained at 0%.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/schedule-board-utilization-proposed.png)